Ristretto vs Long Shot (Lungo) All you need to know!

 Check out our detailed guide on the best Espresso beans

-Never use dark roasted beans and never use the blend of Robusta beans as it will make your shot overly bitter.
+Never use dark roasted beans or the blend of Robusta beans as it will make your long shot overly bitter.

 If you are tired of regular Espresso shots then you must try Ristretto and Lungo shots to diversify your taste.